EducationalTestingService/rsmtool/doc/config_rsmsummarize.rst

     - ``evaluation``: Compares the standard set of evaluations recommended for scoring models on the evaluation data.

+    - ``intermediate_file_paths_summarize``: Shows links to all of the intermediate files that were generated while running the summary.

     - ``sysinfo``: Shows all Python packages along with versions installed in the current environment while generating the report.